liaohu1231/mop/README.md

 Bedtools: conda install -c bioconda bedtools
 Metabat2: conda install -c ursky metabat2
 ```

-### **How to run?**
+### **What is needed?**

+- Raw or quality and host filtered PAIRED-END metagenomics and metatranscriptomics read files
+- Metaproteomics file in mzML format

 *Note: this pipeline will only work with PAIRED-END metagenomic and metatranscriptomic reads.
 The metaproteomic file needs to be in mzML format (msconvert from proteowizardtools with peakpicking is recommended for converting from raw to mzML)*

+- Host genome/transcriptome placed in the Databases directory
+- Index database for Centrifuge in the Databases directory

+### **How to run?**

 $ git clone https://github.com/mop-multi-omics-pipeline/mop.git
 $ cd scripts

 ###### There are two options to run the pipeline: from raw files use '-a' or from files that have been quality and host genome filtered use '-p'

-###### Provide FULL paths for every argument needed; contig size min allowed is 1500
+###### Provide FULL paths for every argument; contig size min allowed is 1500

 $ ./MoP_pipeline.sh mG-forward mG-reverse mT-forward mT-reverse mP-mzML mG-hostread-db mT-hostread-db \
                     centrifuge-db out-dir [-a/-p] contig-min-size

 ### **Output**
 - Host reads